andgate/noggin/docs/PROTOCOL.md

 #### Storage

 Quizzes are stored in the `.mod/quizzes/` folder, with each quiz represented as a standalone file containing the questions and metadata (e.g., topics covered, difficulty).
 Users can attempt quizzes multiple times, with each attempt stored as a submission in `.mod/submissions/`.

+### Quiz Submissions and Grading

+Quiz submissions are processed by the AI system, which evaluates the answers and provides feedback.
+The grades serve only as informal feedback to help guide the learner's self-assessment.

 ---